mongator/factory/doc/03_embedded_and_reference_generators.md

 -------------

 #### null
-Create a default embedded document, or empty one.
+Create a default or empty embedded document.

 #### document
-You can assign directly an object
+You can assign an object directly

 #### array
-Or just set an array with the config, just like a normal document.
+Or you can set an array with the config, just like a normal document.

 Embeddeds Many